 \subsection{Traditional and Advanced ML Methods}

-Researchers have employed diverse methodologies and techniques in a comprehensive exploration of depression and anxiety detection across various social media platforms. \citet{tadesse2019depression} consider the Reddit users' dataset, comparing single and combined feature learning for depression detection.
-N-gram features, Linguistic Inquiry and Word Count (LIWC) dictionary features, and topics from Latent Dirichlet Allocation are considered, showcasing the effectiveness of combined features on the multi-layer perceptron with a remarkable 91\% accuracy and 0.93 F1 score.
+Researchers have employed various methods for detecting depression and anxiety across social media platforms. \citet{tadesse2019depression} consider the Reddit users' dataset, comparing single and combined feature learning for depression detection.
+N-gram features, Linguistic Inquiry and Word Count (LIWC) dictionary features, and topics from Latent Dirichlet Allocation are considered, showcasing the effectiveness of combined features on the multi-layer perceptron.

-In~\citep{shan2020depression}, the authors leverage NLP methods for depression detection of Reddit users based on their posts.
-GloVe, Word2Vec, and FastText embeddings, as well as handcrafted statistical metadata features and features from the LIWC dictionary, are used for text representation.
-The two-headed model, combining BiLSTM for embedding transformation and a fully connected layer for meta-features, demonstrates superior results with Word2Vec embeddings and meta-features achieving a noteworthy 0.81 F1 score.
+In~\citep{shan2020depression}, NLP methods are applied for depression detection of Reddit users based on their posts.
+GloVe, Word2Vec, and FastText embeddings, as well as handcrafted statistical metadata features and LIWC features, are used for text representation.
+The two-headed model, combining BiLSTM for embeddings and a fully connected layer for meta-features, demonstrates superior results with Word2Vec embeddings and meta-features.
 Additionally, the authors use Early Risk Detection Error and Latency metrics to take the time of classification into account.

-The study~\citep{owen-etal-2020-towards} considers depression and anxiety detection for Twitter posts.
-SVM on TF-IDF vectors and GloVe embeddings, along with BERT~\citep{devlin-etal-2019-bert} and ALBERT~\citep{lan2019albert}, are explored, showcasing the nuanced performance of BERT on a balanced dataset and better performance of SVM on an unbalanced one.
+\citet{owen-etal-2020-towards} consider depression and anxiety detection for tweets, using SVM on TF-IDF vectors and GloVe embeddings, as well as BERT~\citep{devlin-etal-2019-bert} and ALBERT~\citep{lan2019albert}.
+Results show that BERT is better on a balanced dataset, while SVM excels on an unbalanced one.

-In a comprehensive survey~\citep{Babu2021SentimentAI}, the importance of emoticons in texts in sentiment analysis for depression detection is underscored.
+\citet{Babu2021SentimentAI} underscores the importance of emoticons in texts in sentiment analysis for depression detection.
 The study covers 101 publications, emphasizing the effectiveness of combining deep learning algorithms, with CNN$+$LSTM yielding the highest precision.
-Moreover, multi-class classification, categorizing sentiments into subclasses based on polarities, provides more precise results than binary and ternary classification.
+Moreover, multi-class sentiment classification provides more precise results than binary and ternary classifications.

-In~\citep{Tejaswini2022DepressionDF}, the authors introduce the FCL (Fasttext$+$CNN$+$LSTM) model, comparing it with LSTM and CNN models on Glove and Word2vec embeddings.
-They also use datasets containing Reddit and Twitter posts.
-FCL outperforms other models in identifying depression in both small and large datasets.
+The FCL (Fasttext$+$CNN$+$LSTM) model proposed in~\citep{Tejaswini2022DepressionDF} outperforms LSTM and CNN models, based on GloVe and Word2vec embeddings, on datasets for depression detection with Reddit and Twitter posts.